Santiago de Surco: Notable people

+Culture

-Many of Lima's largest shopping centers are also located in the district, including "Jockey Plaza Shopping Center", "Caminos del Inca", "Chacarilla" and "El Polo".
+Many of Lima's largest shopping centers are located in the district, including the Jockey Plaza, Caminos del Inca, Chacarilla and El Polo.
 Santiago de Surco has won five awards for having some of the best-kept green areas in Lima.

 La Vendimia (grapevine): The Viticulture Association and the Municipality of Santiago de Surco sponsor this showcase for regional crafts, cuisine and wine processes within the framework of the "Vineyard Harvest of Surco."
 The craft of wine preparation is demonstrated through macerating grapes by the traditional method of treading by foot.
 Grape fermentation and aging processes are also shown.
 A Reina de la Vendimia (Queen of the Harvest) is chosen and local performers stage their talents.
 This seasonal festival takes place from March 17 to 26, annually and it is one of the most traditionalist festivities.
 It is celebrated in downtown Surco.